 The living spaces

 Next door, the kitchen is compact yet considered.
 Storage is neatly concealed, appliances tucked away and every inch thoughtfully used.
 Colefax & Fowler green offsets bespoke blush-toned cabinetry, while a marble worktop and Miele oven introduce a contemporary counterpoint.
+A study with an antique French writing desk and muraled wall is primed for homeworking.

 Bedrooms & bathrooms

 In the principal bedroom, the mood deepens.
 Teal-toned walls and a Mediterranean-inspired mural create an enveloping backdrop for curated artwork and a king-sized bed.
 Tall windows draw in natural light by day, with heavy drapery offering privacy when evening falls.
-The second bedroom continues the story in softer sage hues, with an antique French writing desk and muraled wall.

 Outdoor space